MrMatAP/mrmat-maturity-reporting-action/README.md

 ### lint_format

-Format of the lint report (one of 'mypy', 'eslint').
+Format of the lint report (one of 'mypy', 'eslint', 'sarif').
 Defaults to 'eslint'.

 ### lint_report